 - a.
-The governing body is the admission authority and responsible for the admission arrangements of the School.
-This document sets out the admission arrangements of the School for the academic year 2021/2022. - b.
+The Local Governing Committee of St George's School, Bourton is the admission authority and responsible for the admission arrangements of the School.
+This document sets out the admission arrangements of the School for the academic year 2025/2026. - b.
 The published admission number (PAN) for entry into the School is 17.
 The School will admit up to the PAN in the normal year of entry which is the Reception year.
 Where there are more applications for admission than places available at the School, then places will be offered in accordance with the oversubscription criteria at section 3 of this policy. - c.
 Infant Class Size Regulations apply to the normal year of entry (and Year 1 and Year 2).
-These regulations require classes to be no bigger than 30 children although the PAN may be much lower than 30. - d.
+These regulations require classes to be no bigger than 30 children although the PAN may be much lower than 30.2 - d.
 Where a child has an education, health and care plan (EHCP) which names the School, then that child will be admitted to the School and the number of available places in the PAN will reduce correspondingly.
 Admission of children with an EHCP is dealt with by the home Local Authority (LA) (which is where you reside). - e.
-When applying to start school in Reception in September 2021 you must apply to your home LA.
-All applications for first admission must be received by your home LA by the closing date of 15 January 2021.
-The home LA will make a single offer of a place on 16 April 2021 (or next working day).
+When applying to start school in Reception in September 2025 you must apply to your home LA.
+All applications for first admission must be received by your home LA by the closing date of 15 January 2025.
+The home LA will make a single offer of a place on 16 April 2025 (or next working day).